Peer Review Process

 2.5 Editorial Decision

 Based on at least two independent review reports, the Academic Editor makes a recommendation to the Editor-in-Chief.
-The EiC makes the final decision, ensuring academic quality and policy compliance.
+The EiC makes the final decision in accordance with journal policies.
+The EiC may reject any manuscript — regardless of reviewer recommendations — that is considered to lack scholarly rigor, scientific validity, or alignment with the journal's scope.

 2.6 Revision and Re-review